19 JUL 2016 - 24 JUL 2016RUS

 Women have contested the distance in every Olympics since 1948.

 The second half of a 200m race is often quicker than the first half, as athletes approach the final 100m at full speed.
 When Usain Bolt set his 19.19 world record, he covered the final 100m in 9.27 seconds.

-The American won a cluster of medals during a lengthy career.
-She was a two-time World champion but enjoyed her greatest moment when she won Olympic gold in 1992.
-She would have won a World title in 1995, too, but was disqualified for running out of her lane.
+The US sprinter won a cluster of medals during a lengthy career.
+She was a two-time world champion but enjoyed her greatest moment when she won Olympic gold in 1992.
+She would have won a world title in 1995, too, but was disqualified for running out of her lane.